MelvilleJ/road-to-react/README.md

       Destructuring, Spread & Rest syntax, this keyword, Closures, Callbacks, setTimeout / setInterval -- 2.
 Project using these concepts : Todo List
 Week 2 Javascript Wrap-up
+(6/27/2025)Took a break to deal with projects in work Now that im back ill say im relativly ready to jump into react so im giving myself a project

+STACK-
+Reactjs
+Nodejs
+POSTGRE SQL
+Swift for mobile
+SQLLite for mobile

+Project- Budjecting application

+Description-
+As of right now I use Excel to bugdet my Salary calculate my Investments and Savings.
+Excel is fine for this but I am a Computer Science Gradutate.
+I want to create this system to add to my portfolio and add to my day to day happenings.